Hayden-Haun/Halloween-Hub/README.md

 Start the app by running `npm start` in your terminal or CLI.
 The app is deployed to [http://localhost:3000](http://localhost:3000) by default, but can be changed to your desired port number.
 It can also be deployed to a hosting service (additional configuration may be required.

+Credit Card Info for Testing- 4242 4242 4242 4242, any 3 digits for CVC, any future date for expiration date

 ## License

 This project is licensed under [License: MIT](https://opensource.org/licenses/MIT)